 Reducing payments on account (where tax bill lower than last year).

-Commonly a tax demand will include “payments on account” for the latest tax year.
-These are due on 31 January and 31 July, and are based on the previous year’s tax.
-If you think that your tax bill will be lower than the previous year, you can “claim to reduce the payments on account” by completing a form SA303.
-This can be downloaded from ww.hmrc.gov.uk(search for “SA303”), or you can request the reduction by phoning the HMRC office shown on your statement.
+Often your tax demand will include “payments on account”.
+These are due on 31 January and 31 July, and are based on the previous year’s tax bill.
+If you think that your tax bill this year will be lower than the previous year, you can “claim to reduce the payments on account”.
+This can be done on-line if you are registered for self assessment on-line, or by phone 0300 200 3310.
+Alternatively you may download and send in form SA303.

 Suspension of collection action for a period

-DMB may agree to suspend making demands for a period if you are temporarily unable to pay the tax, for example because you are unemployed or have business or health problems that should end fairly soon.
+DMB may agree to suspend payment demands for a period if you are temporarily unable to pay the tax.
+This might because you are unemployed or have short-term business problems or are ill.